Nepal Sambat: Revival

 The campaign to reinstate Nepal Sambat as the national calendar began in the 1920s when Dharmaditya Dharmacharya, a Buddhist and Nepal Bhasa activist based in Kolkata, initiated a campaign to promote it as the national calendar.
 The movement was continued by language and cultural activists in Nepal with the advent of democracy following the ouster of the autocratic Rana dynasty in 1951.
 The demand to make Nepal Sambat a national calendar intensified with the establishment of Nepal Bhasa Manka Khala in 1979.
 It organized rallies and public functions publicizing the importance of the era as a symbol of nationalism.
 Nepal Sambat has also emerged as a symbol to rally people against the suppression of their culture, language and literature by the politically dominant ruling classes.
 The Panchayat regime suppressed the movement by arresting and imprisoning the activists.
 In 1987 in Kathmandu, a road running event organized to mark the New Year was broken up by police and the runners thrown in jail.

 Reinstated as national calendar

-The Nepal Sambat movement achieved its first success on 18 November 1999 when the government declared the founder of the calendar, a trader of Kathmandu named Sankhadhar Sakhwa (संखधर साख्वा), a national hero.
+The Nepal Sambat movement achieved its first success on 18 November 1999 when the government declared the founder of the calendar, Sankhadhar Sakhwa (संखधर साख्वा), a national hero.
 On 26 October 2003, the Department of Postal Service issued a commemorative postage stamp depicting his portrait.
 A statue of Sankhadhar was erected in Tansen, Palpa in western Nepal on 28 January 2012.

 On 25 October 2011, the government decided to bring Nepal Sambat into use as the country's national calendar following prolonged lobbying by cultural and social organizations, most prominently by Nepal Bhasa Manka Khala, and formed a taskforce to make recommendations on its implementation.
 All major newspapers now print Nepal Sambat along with other dates on their mastheads.
 New Year's Day celebrations have also spread from the Kathmandu Valley to other towns in Nepal as well as abroad.